emanuelespies/js-frameworks/readme.md

 ### My version
 I am using Carol 2015, Todd Haynes, quotes.
 Because it is gayer and more cute.
 And definitely a more pleasurable way to learn.

+> This tutorial uses an old Ember verion.
+Attention to that.

 ----